Oahu vs. Kauai - Which should you choose?

 - Hiking at Diamond Head: The crater of this volcano provides a stunning panoramic view of Honolulu.
 Access its beautiful Waikiki skyline via paved trails.
 Along the way, learn how it helped form the Hawaiian islands.

-- WWII and Pearl Harbor: History buffs and tourists alike flock to this popular attraction to view the Arizona Memorial, the U.S.S.
+- WWII and Pearl Harbor: History buffs and tourists flock to this popular attraction to view the Arizona Memorial, the U.S.S.
 Bowfin, and the U.S.S.
 Missouri.

 - Bishop Museum: The Bishop Museum provides insight into Hawaiian history and Pacific wayfaring.